 Don’t Forget to Brag

 Look, you’re doing a lot of work.
 Hopefully you’re humble about most of it and slowly work on your small tasks until you create something big.
 Then you can brag but only a little bit.
 While bragging by most can be seen as annoying, I think if we approach it differently we can actually achieve something.

 For one, you need to talk about all the work you’ve done since you’ve locked yourself into that cave of an office.
 It’s going to make you feel better and between family and friends you should get some positive feedback (or on point criticism) that will help fuel your next round of frantic work accomplishing.

-Listen to all of your feedback good and bad, you don’t have to agree with it but you do have to listen.
+Listen to all of your feedback good and bad.
+You don’t have to agree with it but you do have to listen to it.
 The one thing you should be most fearful of when bragging is hubris.
 That’s when you no longer listen and slowly undo everything you’ve worked so hard for.

 I do think it’s important to note the loose definition of the word brag and the negative emotions that come with it.
 There is a right way and a wrong way to do it.
 It’s all in the delivery and if you don’t know how to do it, well, practice makes perfect ;)